Intelligence at the Edge of Chaos: Methodology

 \section{Methodology}

-In this study, we systematically investigate the relationship between system complexity and emergent intelligence.
+In this study, we systematically investigate the relationship between system complexity and the generalization of learned representations of models trained on these systems.
 This section outlines our methodology, including the steps for data generation and model pretraining.
 An overview of the training process and task evaluations is provided in Figure~\ref{fig:overview}.